Infineon/optiga-tpm-explorer/Setup Guide.md

 sudo nano /boot/config.txt
 ```

-Insert the following lines to enable SPI and TPM:
+Insert the following lines to enable SPI and TPM( for SLB9670 and SLB9672):

 ```shell
 dtoverlay=tpm-slb9670